juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 Original Firmware [160120...
 (2016)](https://www.sonnettech.com/support/downloads/software/tempossdfwupdater100.zip) </br>
 older 190... had problems booting with Dosdude OSX Catalina installer, when SSD was installed in 1 machine and moved to another </br>
 installed in: MacMini 2014 and SSD moved to a MacPro 5,1 2010 with latest FW 144.0.0.0.0 </br>
+Original FW had a strange Hiccup with Crucial MX500 2TB SSD. </br>

-Original installer is a FreeDOS compressed image in a .iso </br>
+Original installer is a FreeDOS compressed .img in a .iso </br>

+Upgrade works so far. </br>
+Feels much faster in Windows8.1x64 </br>
+8MB benchmark in [HDTune Pro 5.75](https://www.hdtune.com/download.html) Read much better / faster. </br>

 There are Options: </br>